gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
-Both SCTP Endpoints shall ensure that Restart DTLS key contexts is preserved for supporting the protected SCTP Restart use case.
+Both SCTP Endpoints needs to ensure that Restart DTLS key contexts is preserved for supporting the protected SCTP Restart use case.

 In order for the protected SCTP endpoint to be available for protected SCTP